VoiNetwork/voi-examples/indexer/indexer-docker-compose.md

-# Indexer Docker Compose example
+# Indexer Docker Compose Setup Guide

-This project contains a Docker compose file and configurations for running an indexer on the network.
+This project includes a Docker Compose file and necessary configurations to run an indexer on the Voi network.

+## Overview of Docker Servuces
 The Docker Compose file defines the following servers:

-1. **voi-node**: This service runs the node that connects to the Voi network.
+1. **voi-node**: This service connects to the Voi network by running a node.
-2. **conduit**: This service runs the Conduit service that fetches data from **voi-node** and stores data in a Postgres db.
+2. **conduit**: This service retrieves data from the **voi-node** and stores it in a Postgres database.
-2. **postgres**: This service runs the Postgres db that stores the data processed by the Conduit service.
-Data is stored on a Docker volume.
+2. **postgres**: This service runs the Postgres database to store data processed by the Conduit service.
+The data is persisted on a Docker volume.
-2. **indexer**: This service runs the indexer that fetches data from the Postgres db.
+2. **indexer**: This service retrieves data from the Postgres database.

 ```mermaid
 graph TD;